ByAldon/WordPress/SECURITY.md

 ### Reporting a Vulnerability

-If you have found a security issue in any JOLT project, please report it as follows:
+If you have found a security issue in any Aldon project, please report it as follows:

 - **Send a direct message via X (formerly Twitter):** [https://x.com/ByAldon](https://x.com/ByAldon)
 - **Include as subject:** Security Issue